 Peer Reviewed Publications

 Meredith is deeply committed to democratizing research and science to provide equitable access to information that is often hidden behind paywalls.
-She publishes her work in open access journals, submits articles to open access repositories and utilized pre-prints in her work to speed up the scientific research process and provide free access to everyone.
+She publishes her work in open access journals, submits articles to open access repositories and utilizes pre-prints in her work to speed up the scientific research process and provide free access to everyone.

 †- Graduate student author *Undergraduate student author